ff-ultima/ff-ultima.github.io/docs/color-schemes/create-a-color-scheme.md

 Now that you have your Shiny New Theme, you can switch between your theme & others, anytime, in about:config.

-Note: If you would like your theme to be included in future updates of FF ULTIMA you can share it through the Github.
-You would then be considered a Contributor to 'FF ULTIMA' by providing an alternate Style to many other Users of the theme.
-And Your Color Scheme will be easily enabled and kept updated with future versions of FF ULTIMA.
+Note: If you would like your theme to be included in future versions of FF ULTIMA you can share it through the Github.
+You would then be considered a Contributor for providing an alternate style that many Users of the theme may enjoy.

-To share your theme, you can submit a pull request (recommended) or open an issue, with the uploaded files.
+To share your theme, you can submit it via pull request (recommended).
 See also: [Color Scheme Presentation](https://github.com/soulhotel/FF-ULTIMA/tree/main/theme/color-schemes/catppuccin-mocha).
-Remember the folder you copied to create the color scheme, use that as a template to present the Color Scheme to other Users.
+Remember the folder you copied to create the color scheme?
+Use that as a template to present the Color Scheme to other Users.
 Credit Yourself, and provide more details if you want to.

 With that said, I'll take care of the rest.
 Best regards, *Soulhotel*.